claudio-silva/grunt-angular-builder/README.md

 #### Other features

+- _Build-directives_ are annotations wrapped in javascript documentation blocks that allow the source files to provide additional information to, or to influence, the build process.
+These allow a great deal of customization of the build process, with conditional inclusion/exclusion of files or source code fragments, and much more.

-1. This plugin **does not** minify the generated files.
+- The build tool **does not** minify the generated files.
 It preserves the original formatting and comments of the original files, so that the generated files can be distributed as human-friendly source code.
     - Minification / optimization should be handled by other Grunt plugins.

 ---